yal067/cse15l-lab-reports/Lab2.md

     }
 }
  ```
-The reason why the reverseInPlace method is buggy is mainly becuase when it iterates through every element in the arr by reversing order,
-the element in arr in each index is also changed accordingly.
-So the elements we get from arr during for loop is no longer in their original
-order or position.
+When this method iterates through every element in the arr and place each of them by reversing order, it also changes the value of each element in original index from original arr.
+This says, when we try to replace  elements in first several index positions using the elements from last several index, we also lost the original elements in first several index positions.
+As a result, we are unable to extract those being replaced elements from beginning of the arrcand put them on the reversing positions.
+In other words, as the for loop iterates to a certain index position, ```newArray[arr.length - i - 1]``` will begin to extract elements that's being updated which is not the same one as original.
+Therefore, the reverseInPlace method is buggy.
 Thus, to fix the problem, we first need to make a newArray that contains all the elements in arr with the same length.
-By
-this way, we can deeply copy the input - arr and make sure all the elements that we extract later will be in their original order.
-Then to
-change the order of elements, we can employ for loop to iterate through all the elements that saved in newArray in reversing order and
-replace them sequentially in arr.
+By this way, we can deeply copy the input - arr and make sure all the elements that we extract later will be in their original order.
+Then to change the order of elements, we can employ for loop to iterate through all the elements that saved in newArray in reversing order and replace them sequentially in arr.

 # Part 3
 One thing I learned from Lab 2 was that we can literaly write a web server using java in Visual Studio Code.
 More interestingly, we can write